Food back on the menu at Northampton pub and music venue

 The unique selling point of the Old Five Bells and Entertainment Venue is the function room, she said, which can be hired out free of charge to 150 people.

-But as of August this year she introduced food back to the pub with a helping hand from Mickey's Cafe.
+But as of August she introduced food back to the pub, including breakfasts, pub grub and a goat curry night every last Friday of the month.

-Liz decided to tell the Chronicle & Echo this month now the new cook from Mickey's Cafe, who is operating as an independant business to the pub, has found his feet.
+She's decided to tell the Chronicle & Echo this month now her new cook has found his feet.

-After moving out of St James in August he has found a new home for his kitchen in the back room of the Kingsthorpe pub - a room which acts as a music venue in the evenings.
+After moving premesis he has found a home in the back room of the Kingsthorpe pub - a room which acts as a music venue in the evenings.

 "We have since had new faces coming in all the time.